g-mnair/splunk-soc-lab/03-security-detection-with-spl/README.md

 - Configure scheduled and real-time alerts in Splunk Enterprise.
 - Define alert trigger conditions and thresholds.
 - Associate security detections with the MITRE ATT&CK framework.
+- Validate that alerts trigger correctly by generating real test activity.

 ## 📋 Prerequisites
 * Completion of Module 01 (Log Collection) and Module 02 (SPL Fundamentals).
 * Active ingest of Linux telemetry (`source="/var/log/auth.log"` or `sourcetype=syslog`).
 * Administrative access to the Splunk Search & Reporting app to save alert artifacts.
+* Ability to generate test activity on the Linux host (SSH logins, sudo commands, user creation) to trigger and validate alerts.

 ---